UWSEDS/hw5-aut17/README.md

 # Project functional specificatioin
 In this homework, you will create the functional specification for your class project.
 This is a group homework.

-The functional specification should start with the problem statement outlined in the README for your project.
+The functional specification should start with the problem statement outlined in the README of your project.
 Examples of problem statements are: (a) predict Seattle housing prices; (b) build a repository of easily accessed social science data; (c) create a tool for visualizing crime data in Seattle.
 The functional specification should be a markdown file in the Docs folder of your project repository.

 The functional specification should have the following sections:
 - User profile.
 What computational environments are familiar to your user (e.g., web pages, excel, python).
 What your user knows and does not know about the domain of the problem statement.
 For example, a housing price predictor might require detailed knowledge of land tracts, something that the general public has little knowledge of.